LESSER ANTILLES BIRDING TOUR WITH TRINIDAD & THE BAHAMAS: DETAILED ITINERARY

 No birding visit to Trinidad would be complete without a visit to the freshwater marshes and brackish mangroves of the Caroni Swamp and its environs.
-At a small sewage treatment plant en route, we shall look for Least Grebe, Purple Gallinule, Wattled Jacana, Yellow-chinned Spinetail, Pied Water-Tyrant, White-headed Marsh-Tyrant and Yellow-hooded Blackbird.
+At a small sewage treatment plant en route, we shall look for Least Grebe, Purple Gallinule, Wattled Jacana, Straight-billed Woodcreeper, Yellow-chinned Spinetail, Pied Water-Tyrant, White-headed Marsh-Tyrant and Yellow-hooded Blackbird.
 After we reach the edge of the swamp we will board a flat-bottomed boat for our trip into the interior.
-Amongst the mangroves, we can expect to find Large-billed Tern, Southern Rough-winged Swallow, Yellow Oriole, Bicolored Conebill, Red-capped Cardinal and Spectacled Caiman.
-We will very likely come across a Common Potoo roosting high in the mangroves and looking very much like a strange broken off branch, and with luck we will encounter Straight-billed Woodcreeper.
+Amongst the mangroves, we can expect to find Large-billed Tern, Southern Rough-winged Swallow, Yellow Oriole, Bicolored Conebill, Masked Cardinal and Spectacled Caiman.
+We will very likely come across a Common Potoo roosting high in the mangroves and looking very much like a strange broken off branch.

 We will also visit another set of hummingbird feeders where the exquisite Ruby Topaz and the scarce Green-throated Mango occur regularly.

 Our main reason for visiting the northeast of Trinidad is to see the endemic Trinidad Piping Guan.
 This rare and endangered species still occurs in small numbers in this area and we have a very high chance of encountering this attractive and interesting bird.
 Indeed, we may well obtain spectacular views as the birds sun themselves in the treetops.

-Other species we should see in this habitat include Grey Hawk, White-tipped Dove, Short-tailed Swift, Amazonian White-tailed Trogon, Plain-brown Woodcreeper, White-flanked Antwren, Silvered and White-bellied Antbirds, Boat-billed and Yellow-olive Flycatchers, Southern Beardless Tyrannulet, Black-tailed Tityra, White-winged Swallow, the extraordinary Long-billed Gnatwren, Rufous-browed Peppershrike, Yellow-rumped Cacique and Red-crowned Ant Tanager.
+Other species we should see in this habitat include Grey-lined Hawk, White-tipped Dove, Short-tailed Swift, Green-backed Trogon, Plain-brown Woodcreeper, White-flanked Antwren, Silvered and White-bellied Antbirds, Boat-billed and Yellow-olive Flycatchers, Southern Beardless Tyrannulet, Black-tailed Tityra, White-winged Swallow, the extraordinary Long-billed Gnatwren, Rufous-browed Peppershrike, Yellow-rumped Cacique and Red-crowned Ant Tanager.
 We also have another chance for the attractive Lilac-tailed Parrotlet.
-After dark we may well find Mottled Owl and Pauraque.
+After dark, we may well find Mottled Owl and Pauraque.

 At this season huge Leatherback Turtles lay their eggs on the beach near our hotel, so we may well have the chance to see these leviathans this evening.